*includes spoilers from various Marvel movies, yes, even Endgame*

 - Forgive yourself for the mistakes you were taught to make.
 Bucky was brainwashed to become one of the greatest assassins of all time but not because he wanted to, but because HYDRA had him under control.
 When people learnt about that, they forgave him and accepted him.
 And he accepted himself, too, because he is actually a good man who was practically programmed to kill against his will.
 Sometimes we are taught to be a certain way but it’s not who we really are, and sometimes being depressed makes us do things we don’t want to.

 - It’s okay to mourn what could have been.
-When Thor didn’t go for the head and therefore lost a chance to kill Thanos in Infinity War, he later fell into depression.
-In Endgame we saw him fat and depressed.
+When Thor didn’t go for the head and therefore lost a chance to kill Thanos in Infinity War, he became depressed.
+In Endgame we saw him fat and lost.
 It’s okay to mourn what could have been, but eventually, you will have to start walking upwards and try again.
 And with the help of friends and people who needed him, Thor became the mighty God of thunder we all knew and love… and eventually he did go for the head.
+There are so many things we could have become if we were luckier but the reality is now.
+Mourn for the person you wanted to be but know that he/she is gone and you can only grow from the person you are now.

 - Find friends who support you.
 Natasha and Clint had a beautiful friendship because they accepted each other fully.
 How many of your friends will be there for you no matter what happens?
 When Hawkeye lost his family after the snap he went completely dark, but Natasha was his safe haven, with her he could go back and start over.
 So again I ask you, how many of your friends will be there for you no matter what?